 Storage (Vision: keep camp visually clean/don’t gain new junk)

--Bikes are to be stored overnight in the House of Pain.
+-Bikes are to be stored overnight in the House of Pain or on the sides of the girls’ cabins.

 -Any vehicles acquired cannot be left after the semester ends unless the bed deposit for the next semester has already been paid.